-The Photography Show is the UK's biggest and best event for photographers of videomakers of all abilities, and this year's show is already shaping up to have more going on than ever before.
+The Photography Show is now open!
+The Show is the UK's biggest and best event for photographers of videomakers of all abilities, and this year's show is shaping up to have more going on than ever before.

-Returning once again to Birmingham's NEC on 16-19 March 2019, the show will be packed full of manufacturers and other exhibitors keen to show off their latest products, together with talks from professional photographers, live demonstrations, shooting opportunities and much more.
+Running at Birmingham's NEC from 16-19 March 2019, the four-day show is packed full of manufacturers and other exhibitors keen to show off their latest products, together with talks from professional photographers, live demonstrations, shooting opportunities and much more.

 It will the sixth exhibition to be held at the National Exhibition Centre since The Photography Show first started back in 2014.
 Each year over 30,000 photographers visit the show, which is run over four days from Saturday to Tuesday each March.

 The Best of The Photography Show

 Our reporters have been scouring the show looking for the most exciting new products that on show.
 Here is our rundown of our 15 Best in Show award winners...

 After 10 rounds and after judging 60,000 images, we have found our Digital Camera Photographer of the Year, and our Young Photographer of the Year.
 Find out who they are, and read their stories in our exclusive report from the ceremony at the show.

 When it comes to smartphones, The Photography Show has add-ons and accessories in abundance.
 Whether it's gimbals you are after, selfie machines or cases with lenses, there will be something in here to satiate your camera phone obsession.